 Pulling teeth, as the saying goes, does not have to be a drawn-out, negative experience.
-We can perform tooth extractions quickly and with minimal discomfort to treat a host of dental conditions, including advanced gum disease.
+We can perform tooth extractions in our West Monroe, LA dental office quickly and with minimal discomfort to treat a host of dental conditions, including advanced gum disease.
 Patients suffering from broken, cracked, and/or excessively decayed or damaged teeth (that aren’t good candidates for the alternative treatment – root canal) will benefit from this often simple and straightforward procedure.
 We may recommend extractions, also called exodontias, in these situations:

 Whatever brings you to us here in West Monroe for an extraction, expect to have a thorough examination, including X-rays, before we determine a course of action.
 You may feel apprehensive, so we dedicate ourselves to answering all of your questions before we proceed.
 Plan to discuss with us your medical history, any past extractions and associated problems with excessive bleeding, and any medications you take.
 In all but simple cases where the tooth is visible above the gum line, we may refer you to an oral surgeon.